 The end result is that the newly-transformed toads are walking a fine line.
 They are not very poisonous, so predators can eat them.
 They dry out quickly so can’t stray too far from the water.
 But if they go into the pond, they are likely to drown.
 All of this suggests that this stage of a toad’s life might be a good one to target for control – that is, we could hit them while they are most vulnerable.

 Travis Child carried out a research project on these baby toads, to understand more about them.
 He confirmed that the risk of drying out drives the little toads.
-They move away from the pond’s edge in the morning when the ground is moist, but retreat back to the pond’s edge at midday.
+They move away from the pond’s edge in the morning when the ground is moist, but retreat back to the pond’s edge at midday, and hide in soil cracks.
 They leave the pond as soon as they can, but during the Dry-season, they really can’t manage to do that without drying out and dying.
 So they stay next to the pond all through the Dry-season, but it’s a hard life.

 The biggest problem for a little toad is the presence of his larger cousins, because cane toads are highly cannibalistic.
 Dr Ligia Pizzatto and Rick did a series of surveys around a pond near Fogg Dam, and Mattias Hagman did the same in northern New South Wales.
 In both cases, the larger juvenile toads were specialist cannibals – about two-thirds of their diet consisted of smaller brethren.
 Some of the “toad-busting” community groups have challenged Rick’s statements about cannibalism being common, but that’s because they have looked only inside big adult toads.
 The big toads mostly just eat insects – it’s the half-grown juveniles that are the specialist cannibals.
 So the people who confidently say that toads are not cannibals really should go down to a pond late in the Dry-season and watch for a little while at dusk ... the shoreline is full of tiny toads being gobbled up by their larger neighbours!